aashrafh/Anees/README.md

 ## Architecture <a name = "arch"></a>

-Anees consists of 6 major modules that need to be understood before starting implementing such a thing.
+Anees consists of 6 major modules that need to be understood before implementing such a thing.
 The modules are natural language understanding, emotion classification, intent classification, weather/schedule, recommendation, and natural language generation.
 Apart from that, there is a connection between each module and the other.
 Each of these modules is described in detail in the project [documentation](https://github.com/aashrafh/Anees/blob/rest/Anees%20Document.pdf), how they are all connected to each other, and how they represent the system architecture.

 <div align="center">